 Standing at the mouth of one of Salt Lake City’s numerous canyons, and overlooking the wide valley basin, the This Is The Place Monument honors the moment when Brigham Young found his refugee religion a new home, and all those that were lost along the way.

-After being driven from their former Illinois home Young and his devoted Mormon followers struck out West to find a place where their way of life would not be persecuted.
-In 1847 Young came upon to the wide desert basin that would come to be known as the Salt Lake Valley.
+After being driven from their former Illinois home Young and his devoted Church of Jesus Christ of Latter-day Saints followers struck out West to find a place where their way of life would not be persecuted.
+In 1847, Young came upon to the wide desert basin that would come to be known as the Salt Lake Valley.
 Young reportedly looked out over the untamed land and actually uttered the words, “This is the place.”
-And with that the settling of Salt Lake City began.
+And with that, the settling of Salt Lake City began.

-Regardless of one’s feelings on the Mormon Church, the This Is The Place Monument does honor a group of pioneers without whom Salt Lake City would not be the same.
+Regardless of one’s feelings on the Church of Jesus Christ of Latter-day Saints, the This Is The Place Monument does honor a group of pioneers without whom Salt Lake City would not be the same.